 How Far Does A 9mm Bullet Travel

 The distance that a 9 mm bullet will travel will depend on its shape, the gunpowder being used, muzzle velocity, the condition of the handgun and the environmental condition.
-However, if you are using a standard berretta, Sigma or Glock handgun in good condition, the bullet will travel far.
-To be more specific a 150-grain full metal jacket 9 mm bullet will travel up to a distance of 177 yards when aimed at a 45-degree angle.
+However, if you are using a standard Berretta, Sigma, or Glock handgun in good condition, the bullet will travel far.
+To be more specific a 150-grain full metal jacket 9 mm bullet will travel up to a distance of 2500 yards when aimed at a 45-degree angle.
+If you aimed at 30-degree it can travel up to a distance of 4000 yards.

 How Far Does A 22 Pistol Bullet Travel

-For a 22 caliber pistol bullet, the distance traveled will also depend on a number of variables.
-All the same, the 22 calibers will have a maximum range of one mile.
+For a 22-caliber pistol bullet, the distance traveled will also depend on a number of variables.
+All the same, the 22 calibers will have a maximum range of 1 mile or 1760 yards.
 However, this is when a rifle is used to fire the bullet.
 In the case of a handgun, the distance will be lower.

 How Far Can A 22 Rifle Bullet Travel